What is a grant?

 There are a wide variety of undergraduate research grant opportunities, some offered by Baylor and some by outside sponsors.

-The Office of Engaged Learning offers funding for undergraduate research through the URSA Small Grants program.
-These grants can fund student-initiated research mentored by a faculty member or projects by faculty members with undergraduates involved in carrying out the project.
-In either case, applications must be made by the faculty member, who will serve as the principal investigator on the research.
+The Office of Engaged Learning offers funding for undergraduate research through the URSA Grants program.
+These grants can fund student-initiated research that is mentored by a faculty member.
+Applications must be made with the support of a faculty member, who will serve as the principal investigator on the research.
 Applications are competitively reviewed and awarded as funds allow.
-The application may be found on the URSA web page.
+The Guidelines and Application information may be found HERE.

-In addition to URSA Small Grants, funding is available from other sources including university departments, nonprofit foundations, federal agencies and more.
+In addition to URSA Grants, funding is available from other sources including university departments, nonprofit foundations, federal agencies and more.

 BURST, a student organization dedicated to undergraduate research in STEM fields, has a website with links to a number of research opportunities, internship announcements and searchable funding databases.